ska-telescope/skampi/docs/src/testing.rst

 Connect to Kubernets - Option 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run ``kubectl get services -n integration`` to know on which port the vscode server service is:
+The tango-base chart available in the skampi repository defines an ssh service which can be used within the vscode extension.
+The service is deployed in the same IP as the host machine and the port can be discovered with the command ``kubectl get services -n integration`` which will give you the following output:

 .. code-block:: bash